When to Plant Tomatoes In Pennsylvania?

 Which Type of Tomatoes Are Best to Grow In Pennsylvania?

-Apart from knowing when to plant tomatoes in Pennsylvania, another essential thing to know is which variety of tomatoes will grow well in this region.
+Apart from knowing when to plant tomatoes in Pennsylvania, another essential thing is which variety of tomatoes will grow well in this region.

-The best variety of tomatoes for this region is Heirloom tomatoes, Red Slicers, and Saladette tomatoes.
+The best variety of tomatoes for this region is Heirloom, Red Slicers, and Saladette tomatoes.

 Red slicers and Saladette tomatoes are majorly used for making sauces, salads, and sandwiches.